GrahamDumpleton/wrapt/docs/decorators.rst

 decorator, then ``instance`` will be ``None`` and the decorator wrapper function will see the call as being the same as a normal function.
 As a result, always place any decorator outside of the ``@classmethod`` decorator.
-Hopefully this issue in Python can be addressed in Python 3.4.
+Hopefully this issue in Python can be addressed in a future Python version.

 Decorating Static Methods
 -------------------------